hotcuppajojo/CS219-Project-3-ARM-Processor-Simulator/README.md

 ## Getting Started

-To get started with the ARM Processor Simulation, follow these steps:
+To get started with the ARM Processor Simulator, follow these steps:

 1. Clone the repository: